Disco-Chef/pub-quiz/README.md

 - `gh repo create`
 - Press enter 4 times
 - `gh repo view --web`
-- A page will open in your browser, showing you this repository on github.
+- A page will open in your browser, showing you the repository that was created on github on YOUR account.
 Currently, it is empty.
 Push to it with: `git push origin master` 🎉